 Out-of-state transfer students additionally are required to submit a State of Illinois Eye Examination Report, completed by an Illinois physician.
-Incoming freshman are recommended to submit the State of Illinois Eye Examination Report.
+Incoming freshmen are encouraged to submit the State of Illinois Eye Examination Report.

 All required medical forms are available by clicking below on a link for the Nurse's Office.
 Forms also are available for students who require medication at school, or for those who have a chronic medical condition that requires an emergency action plan.
 Parents/guardians who wish to submit a Certificate of Religious Exemption Form must have that form completed by a doctor and submit that form to the school.

 Parents/guardians are asked to submit medical documentation to the school at their earliest convenience.
-This may be delivered in person to the Main Office during regular business hours through Monday, August 5; mailed to Lemont High School (attn: School Nurse); e-mailed to Director of School & Community Relations Tony Hamilton by clicking on his name; or provided in person at Registration Processing Day.
-The Child Health Examination Form submitted for student registration also may be used for freshman athletic participation, as long as it is completed on or after May 15, 2019.
+This may be delivered in person to the Main Office during regular business hours; mailed to Lemont High School (attn: School Nurse); e-mailed to School Nurse Katie Dulle by clicking on her name; or faxed to (630) 243-7904 (attn: School Nurse).
+The Child Health Examination Form submitted for student registration also may be used for freshman athletic participation, as long as it is completed on or after May 15, 2021.

-All medical documentation - including proof of all appropriate immunizations - should be provided to the school prior to the first day of school to ensure students are not excluded from school.
+All medical documentation - including proof of all appropriate immunizations - should be provided to the school as soon as possible.

 Lemont High School maintains contact information for students with multiple families, including students with the following circumstances: